Pesquisa

 Coordenador: Dr. Alessandro Garcia (PUC-Rio) · Patrocinador: FAPERJ

-This project aims to (i) perform studies concerning legacy systems of the industry in Rio de Janeiro, which are going through the modernization process; (ii) propose and develop a recommendation system to assist the refactoring process of legacy code; (iii) investigate optimization and recommendation techniques that allow the identification, application, and reintegration of refactoring in legacy code; (iv) evaluate the impact of software quality after the restructuring proposed by the recommender.
+This project aimed to (i) perform studies concerning legacy systems of the industry in Rio de Janeiro, which are going through the modernization process; (ii) propose and develop a recommendation system to assist the refactoring process of legacy code; (iii) investigate optimization and recommendation techniques that allow the identification, application, and reintegration of refactoring in legacy code; (iv) evaluate the impact of software quality after the restructuring proposed by the recommender.

 ReSTaurA — Sequential Refactoring: Theory and Automated Support